selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-health-systems-cooperative.md

 #### Title

-Use & Reflect - Pilot Deployment with selfdriven Health Cooperative
+Use & Reflect - Deployment with selfdriven Health Cooperative

 #### Outputs

-- Live pilot deployment with participating health organisations
+- Live deployment with participating health organisations
 - Governance, membership onboarding, identity issuance and treasury operations activated
 - Guided onboarding flows for non-technical users

 #### Acceptance Criteria

-- Minimum 5 pilot organisations onboarded
-- Minimum 25 members issued credentials and onboarded with wallets
-- First cooperative proposals + votes recorded
+A successful milestone is demonstrated by onboarding the selfdriven Health organisations, issuing credentials and wallets to a minimum of 10 members, and recording the first cooperative proposals and votes on-chain, proving the membership, governance, credentialing, and decision-making flows all operate in a real environment with verifiable participation and accountability across the selfdriven Health network.

 #### Evidence of Completion